WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

        root@intel-x86-64:~# hello
        Hello, world!

-5. Use the RPM package as input as `appsdk genimage` and `appsdk gensdk`
+5. Use the RPM package as input of 'appsdk genimage' and 'appsdk gensdk`

    5a) Modify yaml file